Skip to content

 Does clearing the TikTok cache delete drafts?

 Clearing cache doesn’t touch drafts.
 Cache holds temporary files like watched-video buffers and thumbnails, while drafts sit in a separate app-data folder.
-The path Settings, Free up space, Clear cache leaves your draft list completely intact, even if the cache itself was several gigabytes.
-We confirmed this on TikTok 36.4 in April 2026.
+The path Settings, Free up space, Clear cache leaves your draft list completely intact, even if the cache itself is several gigabytes.
+This holds true on the current TikTok 36 release.

 Can I move TikTok drafts to a new phone?